Iacopo454/Iacopo-Recipes/README.md

 ### Slack Community

 I resolved many issues encountered after searching on Slack in the Code Institute community.

-All images are taken from Pixabay website.
-The website has been created for educational purposes only, it does not intend to be used for commercial purposes.

 * Code Institute mentor: